jonathanjr3/surveysparrow-ios-sdk-spm/README.md

-# Survey Sparrow iOS SDK
+## Survey Sparrow iOS SDK

+### This repository has been archived since survey sparrow has officially released support for swift package

 This is a swift package port of [surveysparrow-ios-sdk](https://github.com/surveysparrow/surveysparrow-ios-sdk)